Volcano erupts on Spanish island of La Palma | DW | 19.09.2021

 The volcano is located on La Palma, the fifth-largest island in the Spanish archipelago that sits off the western coast of Morrocco in the Atlantic Ocean.

-Local TV station Radio Television Canaria (RTVC) showed footage of lava and dust emanating from the island's Cumbre Vieja National Park.
+Local TV station Radio Television Canaria (RTVC) showed footage of lava and dust emanating from the Cumbre Vieja National Park in the south of the island.

+Emergency services immediately began to evacuate residents, authorities said, having started moving those with reduced mobility earlier in the day.

+"People are asked to be extremely careful and to stay away from the eruption zone to avoid needless risk," the government added.

-The eruption follows a 3.8-magnitude quake, whose vibrations were felt on the surface.
+Sunday's eruption follows a series of earthquakes this week, measured at 3.8-magnitude, whose vibrations were felt on the surface.

-Emergency services were preparing to evacuate around 1,000 people if necessary, authorities said.

-Officials had begun to evacuate those with reduced mobility earlier on Sunday, as the threat of stronger earthquakes and a volcanic eruption grew.
+More than 22,000 tremors were recorded in the area, one of the most active volcanoes in the Canary Islands.

 Authories told local media that there appears to be five points whether the volcano has erupted, at least two of which are spewing a lot of ash